twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/classes/AuthCookiePreProcessor.md

-# Class: EntityStorageAuthenticationProcessor
+# Class: AuthCookiePreProcessor

-Handle a JWT token in the headers and validate it to populate request context identity.
+Handle a JWT token in the cookies and validate it to populate request context identity.

 ## Implements